• About

 • Dinners

-• Desserts
+• Dessert

 Chimichurri Chicken Recipe

-Profile photo of chef Jessica Randhawa of The Forked Spoon Jessica Randhawa
+Close up photo of Chef Jessica Randhawa of The Forked Spoon in a blue spotted dress, in the sunlight Jessica Randhawa

 June 17, 2019

-4.81 from 62 votes
+4.88 from 72 votes

-Last Updated August 12, 2021 | 7 Comments
+Last Updated August 12, 2021 | 8 Comments

 This post may contain affiliate links.
 Read my disclosure policy.

-My favorite Chimichurri Chicken Recipe marinated in authentic Argentinian Chimichurri Sauce and grilled or pan-fried to juicy perfection.
+My favorite Chimichurri Chicken Recipe marinated in authentic Argentinian chimichurri sauce and grilled or pan-fried to juicy perfection.
 Enjoy this easy and flavorful chimichurri chicken recipe with roasted potatoes and a light salad for a complete meal.

 Chimichurri chicken thighs topped with homemade chimichurri sauce.